The Underground World: Plot

 Henderson and Lois are captured by a race of hawk men living in the caverns.
 The explosion blasted open a hole in their cave, giving them a passage to the surface.
 Henderson and Lois are brought before a statue of Henderson's father.
 Neither of them understands why the hawk men have a statue like that.
 Lois and Henderson are tied to a stone slab and lowered into a giant pot of a bubbling, liquid gold.
 Seeing the liquid, Lois realizes where the statue of Henderson's father came from: the hawk men coated him in gold.
 Clark finds them and changes into Superman, but is swarmed by hawk men.
 Once he is finished with the hawk men, he saves Lois and Henderson and gets them out of the cave.
 The hawk men fly after them, but Superman uses more dynamite to cover the entrance to the cave with rubble.

-Back at the Daily Planet, White is impressed by Clark and Lois's findings, but says no one would believe the story.
-As Lois and Clark watch in dismay, White burns the report and the photograph of the cave-in.
+Back at the Daily Planet, Perry is impressed by Clark and Lois's findings, but comments that no one would believe the story.
+As Lois and Clark watch in dismay, Perry burns the report and the photograph of the cave-in.